 Depression can be divided into two categories: situational or clinical.
-Situational depression is an organic response to grief and loss; this can provide a opportunity for healing and introspection.
-Clinical depression is a response that varies in severity, from mild to severe, and is not a result of loss and grief; it is biological and can be inherited.
+Situational depression is an organic response to grief and loss; this can provide an opportunity for healing and introspection.
+Clinical depression is a response that varies in severity, from mild to severe, and is not a result of loss and grief.
+It is biological and can be inherited.

 Seeking help can be a difficult and overwhelming task.
 Mental health professionals (e.g., counselor, therapist, psychologist, psychiatrist, etc.) can assist with the development of coping strategies, sometimes in combination with medications, to alleviate symptoms.